open-pay/openpay-ruby/README.md

 subscriptions=openpay.create(:subscriptions)
 transfers=openpay.create(:transfers)
 ```

+According to the current version of the Openpay API the available resources are:

+*bankaccounts
+*cards
+*charges
+*customers
+*fees
+*payouts
+*plans
+*subscriptions
+*transfers

  Each rest resource exposed in the rest Openpay API is represented by a class in this ruby API, being OpenpayResource the base class.

 ### Implementation
- Each resources depending its structure and available methods will have one or more of the  methods listed below.
+ Each resources depending its structure and available methods will have one or more of the methods described under the methods subsection.

 #### Arguments